 Our accelerated software runs almost anywhere from the cheapest single cores ARM processors, to accelerated hardware such as DSP, VPU, GPU and FPGA.
 Our software has been proven on Nvidia GPUs, Intel CPUs, Ambarella S2L & S3L, NXP i.MX6 & Layerscape, TI TDA2 as well as a variety of Axis Communications Cameras, and we continue to add platforms with new customers.
 Taking a pure software approach to AI provides tremendous flexibility, allowing our customers to source from multiple vendors and benefit from improvements in accuracy and speed through continual secured updates.

-Some more advanced applications, such as Advanced Driver Assistance Systems, require the fusion of multiple sensors.
+Many applications, such as Advanced Driver Assistance Systems, require the fusion of multiple sensors.
 We have developed a cutting-edge approach to processing multiple data sources acquired asynchronously at heterogeneous frame rates.
 Existing methods utilize heuristics or neural networks to fuse metadata.
 Our approach delivers higher accuracy at a lower computational footprint relative to existing methods, delivering both cost and packaging advantages.

-Cloud and Fog
+Cloud & Fog

 Advanced driver assistance systems need to function locally without the latency of a cloud network connection.
 Similarly, factory safety or building security systems need to function in the event of a network outage.
-To support these applications, and ease migration from legacy systems, our modular AI functions can be run at the edge, in the cloud, or on a local fog server.
+To support these applications, and ease migration from legacy systems, our modular AI functions can be run at the edge, in the cloud, or on a local fog servers.